hilbix/download-debian/README.md

   - The script looks for this file also in `keyrings/*/devuan-devs.gpg`
   - Note that downloading keys from websites is **not recommended** and **insecure as hell**.
   - Perhaps see https://unix.stackexchange.com/q/465797 for answers.
+- Alternatively you can do `git submodule update --init` to get a copy of some keyrings I came across.
+  I think they are valid, but please do not trust me alone.
+Go verify.
+  How you do verification is up to you (I do not know a good way.
+Download from the website and compare is not very secure.)

 Then run: